vietle94/website/content/authors/admin/_index.md

 - Visitors
 ---
 Looking for new challenges <br>
 I am motivated to learn new skills and knowledge.
-I am currently busy pursuing my Master degree in Remote Sensing, and all my projects relating to data analyzing will be on this website.
+I am currently pursuing my Master degree in Remote Sensing, and all my projects relating to data analyzing will be on this website.